 On August 3, 2023, stockholders approved the adjustment of the conversion price of the New Notes and Exchange Notes and the exercise price of the New Warrants and Exchange Warrants.
 The conversion and exercise prices can adjust to a floor of \$0.22 per share based on certain events defined in the agreements related to these instruments.
-The Company concluded that as of August 3, 2023, the conversion feature of the May 2023 Notes and the May 2023 Warrants are no longer derivative liabilities and reclassified them to equity.
-The Company recognized a gain of \$5,107,794 for the change in the fair values of the conversion features of the May 2023 Notes for the year ended December 31, 2023.
+The Company concluded that as of August 3, 2023, the conversion feature of the May 2023 Notes and the May 2023 Warrants are no longer derivative liabilities and reclassified them to equity on August 3, 2023.
+The Company recognized a gain of \$5,107,794 for the change in the fair values of the conversion features of the May 2023 Notes for the year ended December 31, 2023, inclusive of the gain recognized as of June 30, 2023.